24CSB0B37/Form_WP_CSEB_NITW/README.md

 - **Marquee with Hyperlink**: A scrolling marquee that contains a clickable hyperlink for navigation.
 - **Image with Hyperlink**: An image embedded in the form that acts as a clickable link.
 - **Bidirectional Hyperlinks**: Seamless navigation between the internship and research forms via hyperlinks.
 - **Hidden Fields**: Hidden form fields that can be dynamically shown or hidden based on user interactions.
 This functionality can be powered by JavaScript onclick.
 These are temporarily hidden.
+It is hidden in internship form but visible in research form.
 - **Centered and better alternative interface**: Research form is centered and with a better user interface.

 ---